PMDimitrova/Typescript_tasks/README.md

 # Hi!
 This is my playground for TypeScript!

 ### Everything's simple and there's not much styling (at least for now).
+Also the API calls are not done yet.
+I'm using mock-up data for now, since that's not the purpose of this playground.

-_If you want to see more of how I use the mythical creature CSS, please see the repository with the Brewery :)_
+_If you want to see more of how I use the mythical creature CSS or make cool API calls, please see the repository with the Brewery :)_

 ### Available Scripts